hardik98/MICL/README.md

-This is internal Project for Cricket Player Auction created with create react app.
+This is internal Project for Cricket Player Auction.
+This Project is Created with create react app.
 For Backend I am using Json server to mimic api calls.

 1. Clone the Repo
 2.  npm install and npm start (It will run on port 3000)